cybercoderbot/carnd_term1/P3-BehavioralCloning/README.md

 |![alt text][center2] |

-In , three camera shots are taken for each time-stamp (one from center, one from left, and one from right):
+In fact, three camera shots are taken for each time-stamp (one from center, one from left, and one from right):

 | |   |
 |:--------:|:------------:|